 No matter what structure of compensation a firm receives for managing customer assets, conflicts of interest are inevitable.
-TDAM attempts to avoid these conflicts whenever possible, and if that is not feasible, we disclose these conflicts to our customers.
+TD&Co. attempts to avoid these conflicts whenever possible and, if that is not feasible, we disclose these conflicts to our customers.
 The primary means we have of disclosing these conflicts of interest to our customers is through this Brochure, which is updated not less than annually.
-Additional information regarding brokerage practices is available in Item 12.